What is urticaria?

 Conclusion

 Urticaria is the presence of hives or welts on the skin in response to an allergen or trigger, which causes the mast cells to release histamine.
-There are different types of urticaria, and it can be an acute (short term) or chronic (long term) response.
-As histamine is intimately involved in the presence of urticaria, excess histamine in the body, such as with histamine intolerance can exacerbate symptoms.
+There are different types of urticaria, and it can be an acute (short-term) or chronic (long-term) response.
+As histamine is intimately involved in urticaria, excess histamine in the body, such as in histamine intolerance, can exacerbate symptoms.

 Call us on 02476363873 or email us at hello@madebydaily.com to discuss your questions with a member of our clinical team.